-The unparalleled longevity gains recorded in virtually all world countries during the last century (Oeppen and Vaupel 2002, Riley 2001, 2005) are a cause for celebration; individuals worldwide can now expect to survive to ages that were deemed unattainable only a few decades ago.
+The unparalleled longevity gains recorded in virtually all countries during the last century (Oeppen and Vaupel 2002, Riley 2001, 2005) are a cause for celebration; individuals worldwide can now expect to survive to ages that were deemed unattainable only a few decades ago.
 While there is widespread agreement that increasing the average length of life in a population is a major social achievement, equity concerns have started to surface in the academic and policy-making arenas.
 Indeed, whenever general improvements are shared inequitably and benefit some groups to the detriment of others, it is difficult to speak about unequivocal social progress (Rawls 1971, Sen 1999).
 This is why the recent years have witnessed a surge in interest for the study of lifespan inequality (add references) and its implications for the implementation of fair and well-informed population health policies (Benach et al 2011, 2013, Bronnum-Hansen 2017).
 It is nowadays widely agreed that the latter should have the dual purpose of promoting health gains in the population as a whole and reducing health inequalities (Whitehead 2007).

 In this paper, we present novel methods to assess how ‘efficiency’ (i.e. overall/mean attainment) and ‘inequality’ contribute to the overall health performance of societies.
-Such methods allow investigating whether and to what extent the improvements or deteriorations we observe in populations’ health can be attributable to changes in the average number of years individuals are expected to live (i.e. ‘efficiency’) or to the way in which those years of life are distributed across individuals (i.e. ‘inequality’).
+Such methods allow investigating whether, and to what extent, the improvements or deteriorations we observe in population health can be attributable to changes in the average number of years individuals are expected to live (i.e. ‘efficiency’) or to the way in which those years of life are distributed across individuals (i.e. ‘inequality’).
 These methods can be very useful to understand the determinants of population health and to identify those circumstances where the principles of ‘more efficiency’ and ‘less inequality’ go in the same or in opposite directions.

 Methods